rrvt/ICS-214a/ICS_214a/README.md

 changes to the app.

 ## Update
+### July 10, 2020

+ - Chased down some bugs
+ - Added the ability to change the print and print preview margins
+ - Changed the right most fields in the header to float to the right edge of the output window (Display, Print Preview or Printed Output).
+The motivation is to give the maximum space for data in the header fields.

 ### July 6, 2020

  - Added logic to prevent a crash when window is narrowed.